 Manual Film Colorization Was Too Tricky

-I have been experimenting with a number of different approaches to colorizing black and white film.
-I’ve tried everything from Photoshop plugins to the GIMP, but nothing really worked.
+I’ve experimented with a number of different approaches to colorizing black and white film.
+I’ve tried everything from

-Tinting is a very tedious process, and while the results can be quite good, they always look a bit artificial somehow.
+Tinting is a very tedious process, and while the results can be quite good, they always look a bit artificial.

 In some ways it’s harder to get good results when you’re working with footage that has been scanned from an actual film negative.